Scrolling down the page will quickly show how varied and wide-ranging the projects are.

 The material here is based on the text and drawings I sent to the Patent Agents who have acted on my behalf and the modified text written by one of their Patent Agents.
 It's only in the section 'Detailed description' that the two show significant differences.
-For the time being, I omit the 'Detailed description' section, which contains, of course, the detailed information about how the invention is constructed, how it works, how to operate it in its various functions.
+I omit the 'Detailed description' section, which contains, of course, the detailed information about how the invention is constructed, how it works, how to operate it in its various functions.

 In vineyards, protected cropping is usually conspicuous by its absence, although there are sometimes inconsequential interventions, such as draping some horticultural fleece over some of the rows or parts of rows.